byoda/byoda-python/docs/infrastructure/create_a_service.md

 - MembersCA: signed by the Service CA, signs Certificate Signing Requests (CSRs) from pods that want to join the service using the POST /api/v1/service/member API
 - ServiceData: Signed by the Service CA. This is the secret used to sign documents, such as the service schema/data contract so that others can verify its authenticity

 We create the service secrets using the 'tools/create_service_secrets.py' script.
 It is best practice to create and store the ServiceCA secret on an off-line server. _*Make sure to carefully review the output of the script as it contains the password needed to decrypt the private key for the Service CA*_.
-You need to save this password in a password manager and you may need it in the future when your service secrets expire and need to be re-generated!
+You need to save this password in a password manager and you may need it in the future when your service secrets expire and they need to be re-generated!

 ```
 export BYODA_HOME=/opt/byoda